Changissnz/the_problem_with_ai_exemplified__09-10-2026/README.md

 Quote "self-pity mixed with grand claims."
 Unquote.

 There's problems here.
-Recall in this [writing](https://github.com/Changissnz/my_thoughts_on_AI__09-09-2026), I wrote how some of the mannerisms of people practically amount to political war.
+Recall in this [writing](https://github.com/Changissnz/my_thoughts_on_AI__09-09-2026), I wrote how some of the mannerisms from certain people practically amount to political war.
 I think that's pretty indisputable, truthfully.
 Why is it that Congress is always in deadlock, and corporations are like these magical unicorn fairy things or something?
 Statecraft.

 I have a right to talk s***.
 I don't expect a big medal or nothing.
 But furthermore, I expect that when I talk s***, such smart LLM technologies do go off on borderline "you're crazy" and borderline "be more polite, please! please!"...
 This technology was scientifically produced.
 It's not supposed